N1KAN/N1KAN/README.md

 I am always open to exchanging ideas, exciting projects, and connecting with new people!
 * 📧 **Email:** [nikanmarandy@gmail.com](mailto:nikanmarandy@gmail.com)
 * 📍 **Location:** Darmstadt
-* 🏓 **Hobbies:** When I'm not programming, I enjoy playing the piano or playing table tennis!